toggl/pipes-ui/README.md

 - Run `nvm install`.
 It will install needed `node` and `npm` versions.
 - Run `npm install` (it also will run `bower install` automatically).

-After steps above you can use `gulp` for building and running the project.
+After steps above you can use locally installed `./node_modules/.bin/gulp ` for building and running the project.

 ### Gulp commands

-**WARNING: USE LOCALLY INSTALLED DEPENDENCIES FROM: `./node_modules/.bin`**

-- `./node_modules/.bin/gulp` Runs the development server on port 7001 and watches for file changes.
 - `./node_modules/.bin/gulp build [-e target]` Makes a clean build for the specified target (minifies, etc if target != development)
 - `./node_modules/.bin/gulp clean` Removes build/ dir